-Develops and maintains all necessary operating procedures for effective control and management of the investment function and reasonable assurance that the Corporation's investments, including those managed on behalf of external clients, if applicable, are properly managed and adequately protected.

-- Ensures that the summary of Investment Procedures remains up to date and accessible to all investment officers and employees. - Enters into arrangements with banks, investment dealers and brokers, and other financial institutions for the purchase, sale, redemption, issuance, transfer and safekeeping of securities. - Determines rate of return to be allocated to accounts based on Appendix 3 and the portion of any deferred revenue, reserve or reserve fund deemed to be investable for the long-term. - Will delegate the responsibilities and functions of the Treasury Office to investment officers and employees in a manner that would delineate between front, back office and a potential risk management committee.
-The duties performed by the trading desk and back office will be clearly segregated to maintain the integrity of the financial records.
-The function of executing and confirming trades will be separated from investment officers or employees directly responsible for the trade. - May delegate all or part of the day-to-day management of investments to a qualified investment officer (e.g., Manager, Investment and Cash Management). - Ensures that a review of the investment portfolio is performed daily to verify its compliance with the sector and credit exposure limitations set out in Appendix 1 by the appropriate investment officers or employees within the Investment and Cash Management Division. - Ensures that any investment that becomes inconsistent with this Policy will be disposed of within 180 days. - Ensures that credit rating of securities held in the investment portfolio are being monitored regularly by appropriate investment officers or employees within the Investment and Cash Management Division and any material negative changes are communicated in a timely manner to the Director, Treasury Office and the Director, Controllership Office, or their designates. - Executes and signs documents on behalf of the Corporation and performs all other related acts in the day-to-day operation of the investment and cash management program. - Ensures all Reporting Requirements identified within this Policy are met.
+- Ensures that Investment Procedures are established and reviewed, from time to time, and remains up to date and accessible to all employees. - Establishes written guidelines for the management of investments and such guidelines shall conform to this Policy. - Develops and maintains all necessary operating procedures for effective control and management of the investment function and reasonable assurance that the Corporation's investments, including those managed on behalf of external clients, if applicable, are properly managed and adequately protected. - Enters into arrangements with banks, investment dealers and brokers, and other financial institutions for the purchase, sale, redemption, issuance, transfer and safekeeping of securities. - Determines rate of return to be allocated to accounts based on Appendix 3 and the portion of any deferred revenue, reserve or reserve fund deemed to be investable for the long-term. - Arranges the responsibilities and functions of the Region's investment program in a manner that would delineate between front, back office and a potential risk management committee.
+The function of executing and confirming trades shall be separated from employees directly responsible for the trade.
+The duties performed by the trading desk and back office (Controllership Office) will be clearly segregated to maintain the integrity of the financial records. - Ensures that a review of the investment portfolio is performed daily to verify its compliance with the sector and credit exposure limitations set out in Appendix 1 by the Investment and Cash Management Division (name as amended from time to time). - Ensures that any investment that becomes inconsistent with this Policy will be disposed of within 180 days. - Ensures that credit rating of securities held in the investment portfolio are being monitored regularly by appropriate employees and that any material negative changes are communicated in a timely manner to the Regional Treasurer. - Executes and signs documents on behalf of the Corporation and performs all other related acts in the day-to-day operation of the investment and cash management program.